ICTU/quality-time/docs/src/software.md

 ### Health check

-The [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/renderer/Dockerfile) contains a health check that uses curl to retrieve an API (api/health) from the renderer API server.
+The [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/renderer/Dockerfile) contains a health check that uses curl to connect to a health end-point (`/api/health`) of the renderer.

 ### Environment variables